-Many serious problems have been reported in the production chain of the four leading multinationals.
-These include extreme exploitation of labour, environmental damage, negative health impacts from the chemicals used in production, and meddling in national or local politics (see chapter 1).
+Many serious problems have been reported in the production chain of the four leading multinationals (see chapter 1).
 The pressure from retailers for lower prices, combined with an oversupply in the market, is making the situation worse.
-There are reports of pay cuts and the increased use of contract labour.
+There are reports of pay cuts and the increased use of short term contract labour.

 Although fair trade and organic bananas are available as alternatives, their market share and consumption is limited.
 For example, organic banana consumption is 1% of world consumption; the largest market for fair trade bananas is Switzerland: 50%.

-2.1.3.
-Non-bulk fruit and vegetables
+2.1.3 Non-bulk fruit and vegetables

 Export production of quite many FFV categories are not dominated by multinationals.
 For example, small or independent farms and plantations produce mangoes.
 This fruit is imported via specialised trade wholesalers who often have direct relations with producers as well as retailers (see chapter 3).
+There is however a growing trend in developing countries for large-scale production of non-bulk fruit and vegetables.

-2.1.4.
-Trends in demand that stimulate large-scale production
+2.1.4 Trends in demand that stimulate large-scale production

 Consumers in (Western) supermarkets are attracted by high quality fruit presented in attractive packaging.
 The demand from buyers for quality and attractive packaging is particularly high in Japan and the US.
-Examples are individual wrappers for Fuji apples or packaging designed to appeal to children.
+10 Examples are individual wrappers for Fuji apples or packaging designed to appeal to children.

 This consumer demand requires a sophisticated mind-set from producers which puts the consumer first, rather than production priorities.
-10 Producers need to pick and store in ways that keep the FFV intact and slow down the ripening process until it reaches the consumer (known as the cold chain).
-The trend towards healthier diets in the West increased consumption of FFV between 1980 and 199511.
+11 Producers need to pick and store in ways that keep the FFV intact and slow down the ripening process until it reaches the consumer (known as the 'cold chain').
 Consumer demand for high quality and improved standards on chemical residues as well as on social and environmental compliance and product traceability has put pressure on producers to use sophisticated technology.
-However, as producers meet the additional costs of compliance and certification requirements, they are faced with falling prices and fewer outlets with markets increasingly dominated by large-scale retailers.
+However, as producers meet the additional costs of compliance and certification requirements (see also chapter 5), they are faced with falling prices and fewer outlets with markets increasingly dominated by large-scale retailers.
 This has led to a growth in large-scale production to reduce production costs and increase efficiency.
-The trend is set to continue in the current competitive market where, for example, even banana companies are struggling to get contracts from retailers.
-Mergers and acquisitions at the producer level are likely to intensify in the coming years12 as vertical integration of FFV companies increases to shorten supply chains.
+The trend is set to continue in the current competitive market where, for example, even banana companies are struggling to get contracts from large supermarket chains.
+Mergers and acquisitions at the producer level are likely to intensify in the coming years12 as vertical integration of FFV companies increases in order to shorten supply chains.